PyGLImER/PyGLImER/_sources/chapters/creation/requestclass.rst.txt

     # Iterative time domain: 'it'
     # Waterlevel Spectral Division: 'waterlevel'
     deconmeth: 'it'
+    # Remove the station response.
+Set to False if you don't have access to the response
+    remove_response: False

 You can then read the yaml file using *pyyaml* like so: